katrinleinweber/Markdown-for-bio-scientists/README.md

 ---
-title: Write in Word, \newline Save in Markdown, \newline Publish in \LaTeX
+title: Write in Word, \newline \textbf{Save in Markdown}, \newline Publish in \LaTeX
 subtitle: May take some pain out of scientific writing.
-author: Katrin Leinweber \newline katrin.leinweber@uni.kn
+author: Katrin Leinweber
 date: 2015-Aug-31/-Sep-02
 license: CC-BY-4.0 for own content; image attributions in titles
 ---

 # This is not a scientific talk, but an introduction to a modern way of writing.